grisha/mod_python/Doc/pythonapi.rst

    Indicates an HTTP/0.9 "simple" request.
 This means that the response will contain no headers, only the body.
-Although this exists for backwards compatibility with obsolescent browsers, some people have figred out that setting assbackwards to 1 can be a useful technique when including part of the response from an internal redirect to avoid headers being sent.
+Although this exists for backwards compatibility with obsolescent browsers, some people have figured out that setting assbackwards to 1 can be a useful technique when including part of the response from an internal redirect to avoid headers being sent.